lzhoang2801/OpCore-Simplify/README.md

    - Allow flexible iGPU configuration between headless and driving a display when a supported discrete GPU is present.
    - Force Intel GPUs into VESA mode with HDMI and DVI connectors to simplify installation process.
    - Use random layout IDs have comment based on author or motherboard brand for better sound quality.
-   - Provide configuration required for using OpenCore Legacy Patcher
+   - Provide configuration required for using OpenCore Legacy Patcher.
+   - Add built-in device properties for network devices (fix 'Could not communicate with the server' when using iServices) and storage controllers (fix internal drives shown as external).

    and more...